An Optimal, Universal and Agnostic Decoding Method for Message Reconstruction, Bio and Technosignature Detection: On the information content of the Arecibo message

+Overarching frameworks such as the one introduced here can be useful not only for signal detection but also for signal deconvolution from local information in, e.g., biology (what chemical signals among cells mean).
+In previous work, we showed how the same technology can be used to disentangle the 3D structure of DNA and genomic information~\cite{nar}.
+As introduced and formally demonstrated in~\cite{Zenil2024ETpaper2}, we show that it is an observer limitation to open-endedly approaching the theory that counter-intuitively allows the correct decoding of the sender's original encoding, but that even when subjective, the process is universal, asymptotically agnostic, mathematically optimal, and independent of computational model, programming language, or probability distributions (including either priors or updated distributions).

-\subsection{On the information content of the Arecibo message}
+\section{On the information content of the Arecibo message}

-In 1974, the bitmap image in Fig.~\ref{arecibo} was sent into space as a radio signal from the Arecibo radio telescope.
-At the left-hand end of the image is a version of the pattern of digits from page 117-- but it is distorted so it has no obvious nested structure.
+In 1974, the bitmap image on the left-hand side of Fig.~\ref{arecibo} was sent into space as a radio signal from the Arecibo radio telescope.
 In the image, there are atomic numbers for various elements and bitvectors for components of DNA.
 Under these, there are rough pictorial representations of a DNA molecule, a human, and the telescope.
 All these images seem to depend almost completely on human visual encoding/decoding conventions.
-Without any sort of human context, including making the fact that these are pictorial representations based on human vision, their meaning would be essentially impossible to recognise.
-This is especially true for message receivers who may not possess visual recognition capabilities, at least not visual capabilities that are similar to our own vision.
+On the right-hand side of Fig.~\ref{arecibo} is a reshaped version of the pattern of digits, but it is distorted so it has no obvious nested structure.
+Without any sort of human context, including any indication that these are pictorial representations based on human vision, their meaning would be essentially impossible to recognise.
+This is especially true for message receivers who may not possess visual recognition capabilities, at least not visual capabilities that are similar to our own.

-In addition, this message was reformatted from its original bidimensional state and sent as a string of 1,679 binary digits.
-The reasoning was that an alien civilisation with a mathematical system that receives the message will recognise 1,679 as a semi-prime number--a multiple of 23 and 73.
+This message was reformatted from its original bidimensional state and sent as a string of 1,679 binary digits.
+The reasoning was that an alien civilisation with a mathematical system that receives the message will recognise 1,679 as a semi-prime number---a multiple of 23 and 73.
 Even if the original message could not be reconstructed in its original and intended encoding, the receiver would recognise the message as having some mathematical significance that is unlikely to be a random signal from outer space.
+In order to assess the information content change after structural perturbations, three metrics are measured for each perturbed array: